-The Government Finance Statistics Framework (GFS) was developed by the International Monetary Fund (IMF) essentially for statistical purposes and, more precisely, to compile 'the statistics and guidelines for the presentation of fiscal statistics within an analytic framework that includes appropriate balancing items' [15].
-More plainly, this framework is intended to support the analysis and evaluation of the performance of the government and the public sector in light of its fiscal policy.
-It classifies the public sector into institutional units that can be grouped into either the general government sector or public corporations.
-This framework includes all government bodies and organizations controlled by government units, see Figure 1.
-The smallest unit of this classification is the 'institutional unit', defined as an 'economic entity that is capable, in its own right, of owning asset, incurring liabilities, and engaging in economic activities and in transactions with other entities'.
-In 2008, a group of international organizations consisting of the European Commission, the IMF, the OECD, the UN, and the World Bank created the System of National Accounts (SNA), which reprises the main principles of the GFS and allows for higher comparability of aggregates collected in their member states.
-The main feature of the GFS is that it focuses on the entities that constitute the public sector and establishes lines of financial accountability and commands between them.
-It allows statistical reporting across different levels of government and aggregates the data in a way that avoids overlap.
-In addition, the GFS's division of the public sector between the general government and the public corporation is particularly useful for GRI's purposes as it allows us to narrow down our focus.
-Indeed, public corporations are distinct from the general government since they produce 'all or most of its output [...] at prices that are economically significant' [15].
-The main criticism of the GFS is that it does not properly fit the diversity of situations across countries and political systems, affecting its capacity to be used for comparison purposes.
-Although this criticism holds within the category of general government, the existence of criteria to distinguish the general government from public
+- 211 The Government Finance Statistics Framework (GFS) was developed by the International Monetary - 212 Fund (IMF) essentially for statistical purposes, to support the analysis and evaluation of the - 213 performance of the government and the public sector in light of its fiscal policy.
+It classifies the public - sector into institutional units that can be grouped into either the general government sector or public - 215 corporations.

+- 216 This framework includes all government bodies and organizations controlled by government units, see - 217 Figure 1.
+The smallest unit of this classification is the 'institutional unit', defined as an 'economic entity - 218 that is capable, in its own right, of owning assets, incurring liabilities, and engaging in economic - activities and in transactions with other entities'. - 220 The main feature of the GFS is that it focuses on the entities that constitute the public sector and - 221 establishes lines of financial accountability and commands between them.
+It allows statistical - reporting across different levels of government and aggregates the data in a way that avoids overlap. - 223 GFS's first division of the public sector is between the general government and the public - 224 corporations, which are the entities that produce 'all or most of its output [...] at prices that are - economically significant' [15] and are also referred to as State-Owned Enterprises (SOEs).
+Given the similarities between SOEs and private sector organizations in operations and accountability needs, these organizations can use the GRI Standards without needing further adaptation.